 Alex: And then he goes to cut back and the guy is like, “Well, I’m a realtor and I give these out as gifts for my sales, right, when I end up selling a house, I give it to people I sell the house to.”
 So, he’s kinda concerned for his own brand, right?

 Lizzie: Right, absolutely.

 Alex: So, he’s concerned about all these that he has given out.
 And so Google responded to this situation and they said, well, this particular realtor hadn’t turned on two-factor authentication so he wasn’t following their intent of security and so it was kind of on him that he had gotten hacked.
 But so many have been hacked at this point that it’s sort of a brand or reputation issue.
 And so kind of coming back to who has the ownership of these things and what happens when you put IoT into your products and vice-versa.
 What happens when you put an IoT product in your house?
 Those are areas that really the story kind of dives into.
 It’s pretty cool.

-Jim: Well, and there’s other examples, and the story that you recounted was broadcasted on MPR yesterday but I remember a story that happened about a year ago where one of the robotic vacuums got hacked and someone was able to control the camera on the robotic vacuum and some more fashion.
+Jim: Well, and there’s other examples, and the story that you recounted was broadcasted on NPR yesterday but I remember a story that happened about a year ago where one of the robotic vacuums got hacked and someone was able to control the camera on the robotic vacuum in a similar fashion.
 And as a result, they could not only have a camera active in your home but they could move it to a location in your home and have it behave like it’s your robotic vacuum.